jjmchew/jjmchew.github.io/JS/01-initialNotes.md

   - "Magic Number" - a constant (may not be a number) that is important to our program but not as a configuration value:  use SCREAMING_SNAKE_CASE [^1]
   - in JS, snake_case is not really used
   - generally add `;`, *except* for `function`, `class`, `if`, `for`, `while` blocks [^11]
+  - generally best to include trailing `,` for last property in objects [^26]
+    - only creates 1 line difference in `git diff`, easy to re-arrange properties

 - [javascript (ecma) standards](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/)